nathanlytang/Steve/docs/setup/db_setup.md

 ```

 ### Create a user
 Next, we will create a new MySQL user with a username and password.
 We will call it `stevebotuser` here, but it can be changed to whatever name you wish.
+Ensure that the password used is the same as `DB_PASSWORD` in the `.env` file.

 **Note**: If you do change the name, `DB_USERNAME` will need to be changed in the `.env` file to reflect this change.